-- Earn a C- or higher in ENC 2135 during their first academic year in honors
+- Earn a C- or higher in an Honors Signature Course during their first academic year in University Honors.

-- Complete at least 7 honors credit hours by the end of their second year
+- Complete at least 7 honors credit hours by the end of their first year.

 To be recognized as a University Honors graduate, students must complete the online Honors Graduation Application by the designated date during their graduation semester.

-The deadline to submit the Honors Graduation Application for Summer 2022 graduates is Friday, July 8, 2022 at 4:00 pm on Friday, July 16, 2021.
+The deadline to submit the Honors Graduation Application for Summer 2022 graduates is Friday, July 8, 2022 at 4:00 pm (EST).

 Students who successfully complete University Honors earn the transcript distinction, "Completed Requirements of Liberal Studies Honors Program", and earn an honors medallion.
 To complete program requirements, students must earn 18 honors points and have a final 3.2 GPA upon graduation.
 At least 13 of the honors points must be earned through honors course work and up to 5 points may be earned from other achievements.
 A student who finishes both the University Honors Program and the Honors in the Major Program earns special recognition and has both distinctions noted on their transcript.

 Honors Coursework (Minimum of 13 credit hours)

-The 18 honors points must include a minimum of 13 credit hours of honors course work earned through honors courses, the Honors Colloquium, honors augmented or individually augmented courses, honors directed individual study (DIS), graduate classes, or Honors In The Major thesis work.
-Read more about honors course options here.
+The 18 honors points must include a minimum of 13 credit hours of honors course work earned through honors courses, the Honors Colloquium Course, Honors-Augmented or Individual Honors-Augmented Courses, Honors Directed Individual Study (DIS) Courses, graduate classes, or Honors in the Major thesis work.
+Read more about honors course options by clicking here.

 Achievements (Maximum of 5 Honors Points)

 Any other remaining honors points needed to reach the 18 Honors points total may be earned through any combination of achievements listed below.

-Each of the following achievements earns one honors point:
+Each of the following achievements earns 1 honors point: